reinhart1010/nix/docs/en/windows/forfiles.md

 ---
 # forfiles

-Select one or more files to execute a specified command on.
+Select files to execute a specified command on.
 More information: <https://learn.microsoft.com/windows-server/administration/windows-commands/forfiles>.

 - Search for files in the current directory: